nstosic/core-cs/asm/README.md

 This directory serves to provide solutions for problems (almost exclusively scoped to a single function) written in x86-64 instruction set.

+## Instruction set
+All the assembly functions are written using Intel 64 architecture instruction set.

 ## Syntax
 All the assembly functions are written in `.intel_syntax noprefix`.